Reslan-Tinawi/reslan-tinawi.github.io/_drafts/2020-06-06-covid-19-visualization.md

 So far different types of charts were employed to study the data, and answer different questions, but they all treated different countries the same.

-To understand how this pandemic has impacted on different countries, it's not enough to compare countries by their death tolls, for example, **Germany** and **Belgium** have nearly equal death tolls, but their population sizes are relatively different, where Germany's population size equal to 7 times of Belgium's population, which means that Belgium has a *much worse* situation compared to Germany.
+To understand how this pandemic has impacted on different countries, it's not enough to compare countries by their death tolls, for example, **Germany** and **Belgium** have almost equal death tolls, but their population sizes are relatively different, where Germany's population size is equal to almost 7 times of Belgium's population, which means that Belgium has a *much worse* situation compared to Germany.

-An important data that has been ignored so far is the population size data in each country, which can be used to show the relative number of deaths/active cases compared to the country's population size.
+An important data that has been ignored so far is the population size data in each country, which can be used to show the relative number of deaths / active cases compared to the country's population size.

 Here, in this section, I'll use population size data, and introduce two new measures: